dask/governance/governance.md

 -   Active Contribution
 -   Institutional Neutrality

-Traditionally, Project leadership was provided by a BDFL (Fernando Perez) and subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
+Traditionally, Project leadership was provided by a BDFL (Matthew Rocklin) and a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving ownership rights over the GitHub organization.
 In general all Project decisions are made through consensus among the Core Developers with input from the Community.
 The BDFL can, but rarely chooses to, override the Core Developers and make a final decision on a matter.